RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 aliases: /rs/administering/intercluster-replication/crdbs/
 ---
 In Redis Enterprise, active-active geo-distribution is based on [CRDT technology](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
-The Redis Enterprise implementation of CRDT is called Conflict-Free Replicated Database (CRDB).
+The Redis Enterprise implementation of CRDT is called Conflict-Free Replicated Database (CRDB) or Active-Active database.
 With CRDBs, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms, without changing the way the application connects to the database.